Nutrition Facts Labeling

 History Behind the Nutrition Facts

-The Nutrition Facts table that we’re familiar with today hasn’t actually been around for that long.
+However, the Nutrition Facts table that we’re familiar with today hasn’t actually been around for that long.
 In 1990, Congress passed the Nutrition and Labeling Education Act (NLEA), and packaged food companies had to comply with the new laws on May 8, 1994 and thereafter.
 The U.S. government has had food safety standards since the 1800s but nutrition and food-handling accountability became much more regulated in the 20th century.

 About the FDA